Botmasher/rime-builder/README.md

 # Fanqie Rime Builder

-A tool for exploring Qieyun-style fanqie rimes in Chinese and applying the same method to one-syllable words in English.
+A tool for exploring Qieyun style fanqie rimes in Chinese and applying the same method to one-syllable words in English.

 ## Background